Bernas Coni Warren Home Page Investments

 The underlying fund itself is free from Capital Gains Tax (CGT) - so the liability for CGT is with the investor.

-The dividends are liable to Income Tax on the investor.
+The dividends and interest are liable to Income Tax on the investor (unless the OEIC is held within an ISA or pension plan).

 <Top of Page>